 It’s also a good idea to turn it on right when you get up.
 If you do get a little rushed for time, the music seems to be the thing that gets forgotten.
 And not having it really makes a difference to the mood of your meal.

 The last secret to hosting a stress-free brunch is to have fun!
-When you’re having a good time, your guests will too, and everyone will remember what a great celebration they had at your brunch.
+When you’re having a good time, your guests will too, and everyone will remember what a great meal it was.

 Have comments or questions on our tips for hosting a brunch (stress-free)?
 Tell us in the section below.